 Individuals make glass objects to keep for themselves and contribute to commissions that are sold at VEISHEA and Art Mart.

-“The policy is ‘make one, save one,’” said Steve Martin, distinguished professor of materials science and engineering, and faculty adviser of the Gaffer’s Guild.
+“The policy is ‘make one, save one,’” said Steve Martin, distinguished professor of materials science and engineering, and faculty advisor of the Gaffer’s Guild.
 “And the kids are really good about it.”